Updated: Jun 15

 Which one is better for you?

 It all depends on your needs.
 Many CLC's are in private practice, travel to homes, or work with community projects such as the Baby Cafe.
 Evaluate their experience.
 Have they worked with breastfeeding women before and for how long?
 While some CLCs gained breastfeeding experience prior to certification some may have received it through on-the-job training.
 Many IBCLC's actually took the same CLC course and added 38 hours of additional breastfeeding education through other sources.
+However birth certifications require continue education credits so they are both constantly learning new things!
 Ultimately it comes down to you.
 Do you like this lactation professional, is she friendly, open-minded, experienced, and knowledgeable.

 Can insurance cover both?

-Insurance usually covers lactation services BUT depending on the state only if it is billed under a state registered/licensed health providers such as a Nurse Practitioner or Doctor.
-For many Lactation Consultants and Lactation Counselors cannot bill insurance if they do not work with or under a doctor or other state registered/licensed health professional or are one themselves.
+Insurance usually covers lactation services BUT depending on the state, they will only bill it under insurance if it is billed under a state registered/licensed health providers such as a Nurse Practitioner or Doctor.
+For many Lactation Consultants and Lactation Counselors they cannot bill insurance if they do not work with or under a doctor or other state registered/licensed health professional or are one themselves.
 Some may be able to provide a superbill but that depends on the insurance you use.
 IBCLC's and CLC's are not state-regulated health professionals in most states and therefore may not be able to bill insurance.
 Private Lactation services are therefore not usually covered by insurance for CLC's or IBCLC's.
 However, some do accept payment plans or HSA/FSA.
 CLCs and IBCLCs can be covered by Tricare if they’ve gone through the Tricare certification process.

 Can they help with complicated breastfeeding issues